Differentiation Strategy: 5 Shocking Ways To Kill The Competition

-Google “differentiation” and you’ll be shocked to find little information on what it means to be differentiated, what differentiation is and how to be differentiated in business.
-I was surprised at how little information there is on this critical element of your business.
+Google differentiation and you’ll be shocked to find little information on what it means to be differentiated, what differentiation is and how to be differentiated in business.

 However, this is only marginally helpful.

-That is why we use the word remarkable when we work with our clients.
+That's why we use the word remarkable when working on differentiation with clients.
 Seth Godin coined the term, and with his example of a purple cow, turned the idea of being remarkable into a cottage industry.
-Check out this article, which defines exactly what’s required to be remarkable in your space.

-One of the biggest mistakes when it comes to remarkable is thinking you’re remarkable when you’re not.
+One of the biggest mistakes businesses make with differentiation is thinking they’re remarkable when they’re not.

 Here’s how that works.
-You tell us you think your “people” make you remarkable, and they might.
-But your competitors are also talking about their people, so regardless of who’s people are actually better, the prospects simply hear that you all have great people on your teams.
+You tell us you think your “people” make you remarkable.
+And they might.
+But your competitors are also talking about their people, so regardless of whose team is better, prospects only hear that you all have great people.

 Being remarkable is not about reality.
 You might, in reality, have the best people by far.
 But being remarkable is all about perception and what people are saying to your prospects, not actually delivering after they become customers.

-One of the other biggest challenges with being remarkable is actually delivering the remarkable element.
+Another challenge with being remarkable is delivering on it.
 You can’t simply say you have something and then not deliver on that promise.
 In most cases, this means operationalizing an aspirational element of your marketing strategy.

 Here is an example: If your prospects are challenged to get a response from companies like yours when they have an issue and your average response time is 24 hours, that’s not remarkable.